Jesse Singal: Writing about transgender issues

-Singal has been described as one of the most prominent journalists working in the area of transgender issues.
-His work has been negatively received by prominent members of the trans community due to the nature of his reporting on detransition and transition regret.
+In 2016, Singal wrote a piece defending Canadian sexologist and proponent of conversion therapy Kenneth Zucker.
+Singal contested the characterization of Zucker's advocated practices as conversion therapy, attributing the designation to a "show trial" undertaken to appease activists.

 2018 Atlantic article

 Singal wrote the cover story for the July/August 2018 issue of The Atlantic.
 Originally published under the title "When a Child Says She's Trans", the online version was later retitled "When Children Say They're Trans".
 The long-form piece includes profiles of several adolescents who identify or previously identified as transgender, interviews with youth gender clinicians, and reviews of some of the studies, statistics, and protocols related to youth transition.
-In a follow-up, The Atlantic published four letters from parents of transgender children reacting to Singal's article with a mixture of criticism and praise.
-Alexandria Neason, writing for the Columbia Journalism Review, stated that despite being fact-checked, the story was considered transphobic by many readers, journalists and activists, and suggested that more diversity in editorial oversight could have averted the problem.

-Among the controversial aspects of the article was how much it was focused on the stories of multiple adolescents who had desisted or detransitioned — that is, reverted to identifying with their assigned gender at birth, either before or after undergoing physical transition.
-In the article, Singal acknowledges that the stories of detransitioners are sometimes viewed with skepticism or suspicion by the trans community, in part because they have been used by conservative media to further misleading narratives.
+Among the controversial aspects of the article was the proportion of weight given to stories of adolescents who had desisted or detransitioned—that is, reverted to identifying with their genders assigned at birth, either before or after undergoing physical transition.
+In the article, Singal acknowledges that the stories of detransitioners are sometimes viewed with skepticism or suspicion by the transgender community, in part because they have been used by conservative media to further misleading narratives.
 Alex Barasch, writing in Slate, faulted the article for not including the story of "a single happy, well-adjusted trans teen" in its first 9,000 words.
-This complaint was echoed in one of the parent-penned letters published by The Atlantic, which said that the two stories of happily-transitioned teens were "buried deep in the article".
 Barasch also criticized Singal for failing to include the stories of individuals who had detransitioned for reasons other than a realization that they were not trans, such as social stigma.
-Some commentators questioned whether it was appropriate for Singal, a cisgender man, to write on this topic, rather than a trans writer.